Meeting report published

 Most natural systems are impacted by human activities such as resource extraction, habitat perturbation, and the introduction of alien species.
 While human impact poses a serious threat to many of these systems, it can also generate testable hypotheses about the process of molecular evolution.
 In this meeting, we will bring together African and international researchers that use genetics or genomics (in the broad sense) to study natural systems impacted by human activities.
 We will discuss how the study of such systems can help us understand the process of evolution in general, and also how this understanding can be applied to both natural conservation and resource management.
 We will focus on the genomic effects of hybridisation between native and alien species, and the impact of human-induced selection on genomes (be it directly through hunting or fishing, or indirectly through environmental perturbation).
 Furthermore, we will discuss population genomic techniques to infer human-induced population changes and the use of (meta-) genomics to monitor ecosystems.

-Peter Vischer, Romulus Abila, Anne Charmantier, Desire Dalton, Sophie von der Heyden, Cyprian Katongo, Eline Lorenzen, Naomi Wray
+Peter Vischer, Romulus Abila, Anne Charmantier, Sophie von der Heyden, Cyprian Katongo, Naomi Wray, Richard Durbin, Alex Cagan

 Hannes Svardal (University of Antwerp)